 If you have questions about monkeypox vaccinations, you can call Hivpoint’s helpline or ask a question in the chat service.
 Check the contact details and opening hours of the counselling services here >>

 You can also email a question to firstname.lastname@example.org.
 We aim to respond to emails within the next working day.

-The City of Helsinki’s monkeypox vaccine helpline will answer to all questions about the vaccine, any symptoms that may appear after the vaccination or possible interactions.
-Phone number is 09 310 76751.
-The helpline is open Mon-Fri 9.00-15.00.
+Our health station will answer to questions about the vaccine, any symptoms that may appear after the vaccination or possible interactions.